sal55/langs/pcl/readme.md

 * Byte-code-like instruction set, but with types
 * Supports lower-level languages perhaps up to a couple of steps beyond C (anything else must be implemented on top)
 * Datatypes supported are u8 u16 u32 u64 u128, i8 i16 i32 i64 i128, f32 f64 and Block.
-* Designed for whole program compilers, so the entire program is generated as PCL then converted.
+* Designed for whole program compilers, so the entire program is generated as PCL then converted to the target code
 * Designed for 64-bit targets
 * Rich set of instructions targeted at my own system language